 “It’s lonely at the top."
 How many times have you heard this saying?
 Does the fear of feeling isolated keep you from achieving more?

-Social media has completely changed the way people communicate and do business with others.
-Social media platforms have the distinct ability to bring people together through pictures, videos and short stories, despite the physical distance between them.
+Social media has completely changed the way people both communicate and do business with others.
+Social media platforms have the distinct ability to bring people together through pictures, videos and short stories.
+Despite the physical distance between them, people feel connected with each other more then ever.
 Social media users love the ability to virtually connect with people and maintain relationships that may otherwise have been lost.
 It is projected that 3.08 billion people will have access to, and actively use, social media in the year 2020.
 This number will increase to 3.43 billion people by 2023.

 As a manager or HR professional, your job is to ensure that your employees are fulfilling their duties required of them in their job description.
 When you took your current job, part of that job is guaranteeing that all your employees are happy, healthy and safe in your work environment.
 Workplace wellness may just be a fraction of your job duties, but it should be one that you care about now more than ever.
 Here’s what you need to know about workplace wellness and how to return to the office in 2020 with health in mind.